 The highlighted section above is the malicious destination.

 This is not the first time the URL tracking system used by Google Ads has been abused to enable phishing attacks.
 Threat actors have exploited Google Ads infrastructure in the past, even using the advertisements themselves to distribute phishing content.
 The reemergence of this particular attack method using Google adurls suggests these types of campaigns are effective as well as undemanding of the criminal.
-PhishLabs is continuing to monitor this tactic as it evolves.
+Fortra Brand Protection continues to monitor this tactic.